 I do not know whether Raymond Moody was a Christian at the time he was writing this book, or if he had other spiritual beliefs.
 He does not specify whether all of the people sharing these experiences were people of faith.
 Some of them were, but this was not the reason for his book.
 It was purely to observe the death experience from a scientific viewpoint.

 Of course, we must hold books about the afterlife as suspect because Jesus told us that at the end-times, there would be many false prophets that would be on the scene (Matthew 24:11).
 For instance, in 1992, Betty Eadie claimed to have had an out-of-the-body experience.
 In her book, Embraced by the Light, she claims she was told that Eve had not fallen to temptation but made a conscious decision to bring about the conditions necessary for progression to godhood.
 Then, there is the book Heaven is for Real, wherein Wesleyan pastor Todd Burpo tells us of his three-year-old son Colton having a trip to heaven and back.
 He wrote that God looks like Gabriel, only more significant, has blue eyes, yellow hair, and huge wings; a Jesus with sea-green-bluish eyes, brown hair, no wings, but with a rainbow-colored horse; and a Holy Spirit who is bluish but hard to see.As Christians, we should not accept such claims as true.

-I do not read this kind of books, for when I read in the Scriptures of people seeing Jesus on the other side of the veil, those that see Him are awestruck and fall at His feet as though dead.
+I do not read these kinds of books, for when I read in the Scriptures of people seeing Jesus on the other side of the veil, those who see Him are awestruck and fall at His feet as though dead.
 Such was John the Apostle’s experience in the Book of Revelation, chapter one, verse seventeen.
-The only book that we can trust as to eternal things is the Bible.
-I will endeavor to teach you what is evident in Scripture.
+The only book we can trust as to eternal things is the Bible.
+I will endeavor to teach you what is in the Scriptures.